abhishek1217/100-days-of-code/log.md

 **Today's Progress**: Learnt more about data types in python, how to calculate BMI, round function in python, f strings and format, and finally wrote a program that can split bill and calculate tip.

 **Thoughts**: Didn't stop learning Python, didn't take a break, which is a good sign, gotta keep up this good work.
 Work on more projects, and keep learning every single day.

+### Day 3: August 26, 2021

+**Today's Progress**: Today I coded for almost 2 and half hours, it was all basic control statements imvolving code but a lot of logic was involved and it was fun coming up with the solutions.
+Learnt how important indentation is in Python, learnt a lot about leap years, count(), lower(), and learnt how easy it is to compare strings in Python.

+**Thoughts**: I had severe headache, but I didn't wanna put a break to this 100DaysOfCode Challenge that I have taken up, so I started coding, soon I was enjoying it and the headache just went away.
+It may not seem like I love coding as much as how other programmers do, but I do have some sort of inclination towards it, and I shouldnt doubt myself too much.
+Just stick to the task in hand, finish this 100daysofcode course and make progress.